danreedy/acts_as_temporary/README.md

 # ActsAsTemporary

+**RAILS 3.0.X BRANCH**: This is for use in a rails 3.0.x application and should not be used with Rails 3.1.x apps.

 On occasion I've had the need to store data for a short period of time within an application's database but did not want it to artificially inflate the ID numbers.
 This gem uses a _TemporaryObject_ model that stores the "definition" (read: attributes) of a model.
 It can then be recalled at a later date.
 Upon saving a recalled object the temporary version is deleted.

 ## Requirements

 This project builds upon ActiveRecord and for that reason you must use it within a Rails application.
-Currently this gem has only been tested against a rails 3.1 application.

 ## Installation

 This project is distributed as a gem and it should be as simple as adding the following line to your **Gemfile**.

-    gem 'acts_as_temporary', '~> 0.0.1'
+    gem 'acts_as_temporary', '~> 0.0.1', :git => 'https://github.com/danreedy/acts_as_temporary/tree/rails-3.0.x'

-You'll need to copy and run the migration from the engine.
+You'll need to use the included generator to copy the the engine migrations.

     $ cd _/your/rails/app_
-    $ rake acts_as_temporary_engine:install:migrations
+    $ rails g acts_as_temporary:install
     $ rake db:migrate

 ## Configuration